|

 Chicano singer/songwriter, Lalo Guerrero.
 It also has

-a photo and flyer gallery, along with six pages of videos
+a photo and flyer gallery, along with seven pages of videos

 of performances I did with my father between 1998 and 2000.